mudita11/AOS-comparisons/README.md

 PM-AdapSS-DE(-R) or AdapSS(-R): Probability Matching Adaptive Operator Selector within Differential Evolution without replication(best replication from thesis: Fialho, Álvaro.
 Adaptive operator selection for optimization.
 Diss.
 Université Paris Sud-Paris XI, 2010.)

+CMAES: Covariance Matrix Adaptation Evolution Strategy

+JADE: Adaptive Differential Evolution With Optional External Archive

-Any above mentioned algorithm can have three version, notations described below (Please note in following "Algo" can be replaced by any algorithm above):
+RecPM, FAUC and AdapSS have three versions (Please note in the following "Algo" can be replaced by name of the algorithm):

 Algo1: Parameters of AOS and DE are tuned using IRACE.